-These 3 Tips can Double the Productivity of your Web Based Workforce
+These 3 Tips Can Double Productivity For Self Employed and Remote Workforce

 We truly live in an era of incredible connectivity.
 A startup in one corner of the globe can now operate entirely over the internet – using a combination of collaborative suites, conferencing options, and software programs to coordinate employees and contractors from anywhere in the world.
 Being able to utilize a remote workforce is extremely useful for a company that wants to expand faster than the local job market allows, or that wants to internationalize its workforce, but it also comes with challenges.
 How do you ensure that your tele-commuting workforce remains on task, and that you actually receive the work that you are paying for?
 These three tips will help enhance your distributed project management – taking your outsourced workforce to the next level of productivity.